Save your spot to hear from our panelists on the state of DevProd 2025 on April 10th. Register Now

 Mocking helps decouple frontend and backend teams, allowing them to work independently and collaborate more effectively.
 For instance, a frontend team can build features using predefined mock endpoints while the backend team focuses on implementing actual APIs.
 This parallelism minimizes bottlenecks and fosters a more agile development environment.

 Mocking APIs allows developers to test applications against a wide range of scenarios, including success cases, error conditions, and edge cases.
-For example, a mock response can simulate a 400 Bad Request or 500 Internal Server Error, helping developers ensure that the application handles such situations gracefully (which is a new Blackbird feature as well!).
+For example, a mock response can simulate a 400 Bad Request or 500 Internal Server Error, helping developers ensure that the application handles such situations gracefully.

-Mock responses also support testing of various content types, such as JSON, XML, or plain text, ensuring compatibility and robustness in production.
+A mock response also supports API testing of various content types, such as JSON, XML, or plain text, ensuring compatibility and robustness in production.

 For example, simulating a 401 Unauthorized error during testing validates how the application handles unauthorized access.
 This ensures that the application is resilient and user-friendly, even in adverse scenarios.